Abhishek Verma (arms dealer): Career

-In May 2019 a controversy erupted in Maldives when photos of Billionaire Verma were published with President Mohammed Nasheed who is the Chairman of MDP Party in Maldives.
-Verma threatened to sue the columnist Bushry associated with the newspaper One Online causing uproar in Maldives.
+In May 2019 a controversy erupted in the Maldives when photos of Verma were published with President Mohammed Nasheed who is the Chairman of MDP Party in the Maldives.
+Verma threatened to sue the columnist Bushry associated with the newspaper One Online, causing an uproar in the Maldives.

 Verma is the main witness in 1984 anti-Sikh riots against Congress leader Jagdish Tytler.
 The courts in December 2015 directed the Central Bureau of Investigation (CBI) to record Verma's testimony as witness.
 Due to the high threat perception, Verma was granted round the clock 'Z' category Delhi Police protection and paramilitary forces on the directions of Delhi High Court.

 Verma's proximity to Varun Gandhi, scion of the Nehru–Gandhi family, was made public when explicit photos of Gandhi and Verma with European escorts were released to the news media in 2016 by social activist politician Prashant Bhushan.
 Gandhi and Verma denied the allegations and issued statements that the photos released by Bhushan were morphed.
 Bhushan's allegations of Gandhi being blackmailed by Verma were also rubbished by Gandhi.

+Politics

-Verma was nominated to contest Lok Sabha parliamentary elections from Congress Party in 1996, which he turned down due to personal reasons.
+Verma was nominated to contest Lok Sabha parliamentary elections from Congress Party in 1996, which he turned down for personal reasons.

+On 30 January 2025, Verma was appointed the Chief National Coordinator for NDA Alliance and Elections for Shiv Sena by Deputy Chief Minister of Maharashtra, Eknath Shinde in Mumbai.
+Verma has been brought in as a key strategist and tasked by the party to expand ShivSena nationally across India, under NDA (National Democratic Alliance) coalition with BJP.

+Verma is active in propagating right-wing Hindu political ideology.
+Verma has been participating in religious events on behalf of Shiv Sena.
+Verma was conferred the title of Sanatan Yoddha (Sanatan Warrior) by the Chairman of Ram Janambhoomi Trust (Ayodhya) Swami Nritya Gopal Das Maharaj in Mathura in September 2025 for his contribution towards preservation of Hindutva and Sanatan Dharma in India.

+Verma was also conferred the title of ‘Gau Rakshak’ (cow preservation / protector) by His Holiness Acharya Sudhanshu ji maharaj in October 2025.

+As the Managing Trustee of Shrikant Verma Trust, Verma announced India’s biggest award for Hindi Literature for Rupees 2.1 million in 2025 that would be awarded annually (named after his father), the Shrikant Verma Samman, to the best writer/poet in Hindi as well as an award for journalism for Rupees five hundred thousand and for fine arts and performing arts at Rupees two hundred thousand each.